The Mimic Chest

 But it’s not all that bad because I got to see the customer service side of the company while I was dealing with issues that arose like the strap and the coaster.
 Their speedy response and willingness to pay attention to feedback overall boosted my opinion of the company greatly.

-So taking those things into account my ranking for Runkle plays games review of The Mimic Chest is a 15.
+So taking those things into account my ranking for Runkle plays games review of The Mimic Chest is only an 11.

-Remember a ranking of a 15 is Well above Average.
+Remember a ranking of a 11 is Average.
 My Ranking List can be found HERE.
 The Mimic is unique, and it does what they say it does, the product has a ton of potential when you take into account the Hero Vaults.
+I was not given Hero Vaults to sample so I can not count for them in my review.

-The factors that hold me down form giving the Mimic from a higher rating of maybe even at 16 in my eyes is due to size, the unfinished state of the product and the choice of laminated plywood.
+The factors that hold me down from giving the Mimic a higher rating of maybe a 14 or more are the following.
+In my eyes is due to size, the unfinished state of the product and the choice of laminated plywood.
 The plywood is excellent but it’s just not Heirloom woods.
 Understandably this was done to keep costs down and make it a product more accessible.
+Remember in several attempts to just HANDLE the Mimic it fell apart in my hands.
+Often nearly EXPLODED into pieces.

-I am fairly certain that many people that back this product will probably feel that the Mimic is at least a 16 or 17 if they purchase the premium woods.
+I am fairly certain that many people that back this product will probably feel that the Mimic is at least a 16 or 16 if they purchase the premium woods.
 Understandably this will be due to the fact that I know the finished product will be superior to what I have in front of me right now.
+So I can only base my rating on a sample that is NOT production ready.

 I’m proud and honored that I had the opportunity to be one of 12 people to give The Mimic chest by Polymorph Crafts a review.